Anarchism in Algeria

+Anarchism in Algeria refers to the situation of the anarchist movement and anarchist-related subjects in Algeria.

-Anarchism in Algeria mainly concerns the history of the libertarian movement during and after French colonization in Algeria.
+It mainly concerns the history of the anarchism movement during and after French colonization in Algeria.

 The colonial period

 According to the French historian Gilbert Meynier: "The anticolonialist antecedents of French anarchism do not really make it possible to distinguish it, from the rest of the workers' movement in the colonies.
 It would be wrong to think that the anarchist tradition was quite anticolonialist.
 If activists claiming in any way the libertarian / anarchist current could have anti-colonialist positions, it was mainly through antimilitarism or defense, general and global, the oppressed."

 As early as the end of the 19th century, numerous groups of political activists (emigrants or exiles of European origin) claimed to be anarchist.
 Despite their desire to promote anarchism to the entire population of Algeria, the anarchist movement was predominantly European.
 Article writers, as well as subscribers of the libertarian press, were in their vast majority Europeans from Algeria.
 It was not until the 1920s that activists of Algerian Arab and Berber origin joined the movement.